Jacobian Scopes: token-level causal attributions in LLMs: Example applications

 \subsection{Fisher Scope}

-While Semantic Scope attributes the past tokens that affect a specific output logit, it does not capture their influence on the \emph{entire} predictive distribution $\bm{p}(\cdot \mid \bm{X}_{1:T})$, which leads us to introduce \emph{Fisher Scope}.
-The local information geometry around the predictive distribution $\bm{p}(\cdot \mid \bm{X}_{1:T}) = \mathrm{softmax}(\bm{W} \bm{y})$ is characterized by the Fisher information matrix (FIM) \cite{bishop2006pattern}
+Semantic Scope attributes the past tokens that affect a specific output logit, but it does not capture their influence on the \emph{entire} predictive distribution $\bm{p}(\cdot \mid \bm{X}_{1:T})$.
+The latter motivates Fisher Scope, which is particularly suited for attribution tasks where the correct next-word prediction is non-unique, such as translation (see \cref{fig:translating Dante}(b)).

-which defines a Riemannian metric that relates infinitesimal perturbations in \(\bm{y}\) to second-order changes in the output distribution $\bm{p}$ \cite{amari2000methods}.

-To assess how an input token \(\bm{x}_t\) influences the model’s prediction, we then pull back \cite{arvanitidis2022pullinginformationgeometry} this metric through the Jacobian \(\bm{J}_t\) and obtain the FIM in input space:

-This FIM, detailed in \cref{app:kl_second_order}, defines a local quadratic form governing the change in predictive distribution induced by infinitesimal perturbations to the input \cite{amari2016information}: